WP-Autoplugin/superdraft/readme.md

 - `autocomplete.txt`: Suggestions for text completion in the block editor based on the context around the cursor
 - `smartcompose.txt`: Suggestions for inline sentence completion in the block editor based on the context before the cursor
 - `writing-tips.txt`: Writing tips and content improvement suggestions
+- `image-prompt.txt`: Generate image prompts based on the post title and content

 To override the default prompts, copy the desired prompt file to your theme or child theme's `superdraft` directory.
 Superdraft will automatically load the custom prompt file if it exists.
 Optionally, you can use the `superdraft_prompt_directories` filter to add additional directories to search for prompt files, or use the other prompt-related filters to customize the prompt loading process (see the code examples below).